MattYu/django-docker-nginx-postgres-letsEncrypt-jobBoard/README.md

   Skip step 2) above.

   4) Enter the following command `docker-compose up --build`
   5) Go to `locahost` to access the website with any web browser.
+Media and db files are stored in virtual docker volumes not mounted to a physical location on the drive.

   All other step are identical.
 Note: don't run test volumes on the same machine as prod volumes; they share the same volume names.